collective-soundworks/soundworks-helpers/README.md

 ## Manual Installation

-Note that the `@soundworks/helpers` are automatically installed when creating an application using the `@soundworks/create` wizard.
+Note that the `@soundworks/helpers` are automatically installed when creating an application using the `@soundworks/create` wizard, so most of the time you should not have to install this package manually.
+See [https://soundworks.dev/guides/getting-started.html](https://soundworks.dev/guides/getting-started.html) for more informations on the `soundworks` wizard.

 ```
-npm install --save @soundworks/template-helpers
+npm install --save @soundworks/helpers
 ```

 ## API